-The difficulty of Artistic Aerobatics is for competitors to fly perfectly in harmony and rhythm with a musical arrangement they have selected themselves or that is imposed to them.
+The difficulty of Artistic Aerobatics and AeroMusicals is for competitors to fly perfectly in harmony and rhythm with a musical arrangement they have selected themselves and in the case of Artistic Aerobatics, that has been imposed on them.
 The music must enhance and augment the flight, so that the right mood is created.
 Marks should be deducted in this category for a flight that shows no relation between the rhythm of the evolutions and the music, therefore transforming the musical accompaniment to simple background music.